pavuzu/technical-interview-questions/docs/Databases.md

   )
   ```

-  In this example, each employee has a unique address, and the `EmployeeID` and `AddressID` columns establish a one-to-one relationship between the `Employees` and `Addresses` tables.

 One-to-Many (1:N) Relationship:

 - In a one-to-many relationship, one record in a table is associated with multiple records in another table, but each record in the second table is associated with only one record in the first table.